burningion/demo-gpt-4-temporal/README.md

 $ python3 ask-embeddings.py
 ```

 There's more in the accompanying blog post.

+Otherwise, you can see the example output in the [gpt-4-output](gpt-4-output/) directory.